merely-useful/py-rse/objectives/shared-rse/provenance.md

 -   Describe the FAIR Principles and determine whether a dataset conforms to them.
 -   Explain where to archive large, medium, and small datasets.
 -   Explain what's involved in archiving analysis code.
--   Obtain DOIs for datasets and analysis code
+-   Obtain DOIs for datasets and analysis code.